 Can't Make the First Session?

 We understand that the first session is being run at rather short notice!
 If you are unable to attend it, that's OK.
-You can start from June 10th and attend an extra session to cover the whole curriculum.
+You can start from the first Saturday in August and attend an extra session to cover the whole curriculum.
 Just send us an email after you register to let us know.

 Completing the Course